The Qantas Lounge Hong Kong

 …as well as an entire juicing bar, with quite a few fruits to choose from.

-I was especially crazy about the chowan mushi and pancakes with their strawberry basil with a little dab of ricotta I added on top, which was orgasmically delicious.
+I was especially thrilled about the chowan mushi and pancakes with their strawberry basil with a little dab of ricotta I added on top, which was delicious.

 Oh, did I forget about the carved char siu they have by the side?